With your help, we’ve influenced broadcasters

-When we launched Subtitle it! in June 2015, Sky, the UK’s biggest paid-for TV provider, subtitled just 4% of its on-demand content.
-We worked with deaf teenager Jamie Danjoux to promote his Change.org petition calling on Sky TV to add subtitles to its on-demand services, and in summer 2015 Sky made a public commitment to take action.
-In 2016 we recruited subtitle users to Sky’s subtitle trials, and by September 2016 Sky started to roll out subtitles.
+When we launched Subtitle it! in June 2015, Sky (the UK’s biggest paid-for TV provider), subtitled just 4% of its on-demand content.
+We worked with deaf teenager Jamie Danjoux to promote his Change.org petition calling on Sky TV to add subtitles to its on-demand services – and in summer of that year, Sky made a public commitment to take action.
+In 2016 we recruited subtitle users to Sky’s subtitle trials and by September 2016, Sky started to roll out subtitles.

-When Subtitle it! launched, legislation regarding subtitling provision was over 10 years out of date.
+When Subtitle it! launched, legislation regarding subtitling provision was more than 10 years out of date.
 This meant that while there were quotas for providing subtitles on 'traditional' TV, no such legislation existed for video-on-demand.
 Our campaign was determined to change this.

 Well, we did it!
-In early 2017 the Digital Economy Bill was successfully amended to promise new powers to the regulator of TV, Ofcom, to set on-demand subtitle quotas for broadcasters.
+In early 2017, the Digital Economy Bill was successfully amended to promise new powers to the regulator of TV, Ofcom, to set on-demand subtitle quotas for broadcasters.
 In April 2017 this bill became The Digital Economy Act.

-Although the legislation has passed, you won’t see the changes straight away, but rest assured we’ll be keeping a very close eye on progress.
-Here’s an outline of what we expect to happen now:
+Although the legislation has passed, you won’t see the changes straight away – but rest assured we’ve been keeping a very close eye on progress.
+Here’s an outline of what’s been happening:

-The government will instruct Ofcom to carry out a consultation on the development of a new code that will lay out the quotas for the amount of on-demand content that must carry subtitles.
+The government instructed Ofcom to carry out a consultation on the development of new regulations to establish quotas for the amount of on-demand content that must carry subtitles.

-The government will consider Ofcom’s recommendations, carry out an impact assessment and then draft the regulation necessary for the code to take effect.
+The government will consider Ofcom’s recommendations, carry out an impact assessment and then draft the regulation necessary for targets to be enshrined in law.
 Parliament will need to pass these regulations, with MPs and Peers being asked to signal their consent to the government’s proposals.
 We will continue to work with government and Ofcom, encouraging them to enforce the proposed regulations.

 The new law will take effect

-Thank you to everyone who has taken action for Subtitle it! so far.
-We may be asking for your help again soon to ensure that this exciting development is transformed into solid improvements for subtitle users.
+Thank you to everyone who’s taken action for Subtitle it! so far.
+We may be asking for your help again soon to ensure that Ofcom’s recommendations result in solid improvements for subtitle users.